JakobMckenna/NoName/User Manual.md

 #### Viewing Recent Commits & Issues

-1. Navigate to the "GitHub" tile.
-2. Choose "See Commits" or "See Issues" to access detailed information on recent code commits and reported issues.
+1. Choose "See Commits" or "See Issues" to access detailed information on recent code commits and reported issues.

 ### b.
 Milestones & Sprints